-UC^{UC}As illustrated in the figure there are two possible permutations for executing the bufferselection steps.
-We refer to the sequence LQ-C selection followed by UC/MC selection as channel priority policy, as it gives priority uc/me cut we have length channel for transmission and the cut was and the sequence VC/MC selection followed by LQ-C MSelection as traffic proving policy, as it gives priority to selecting the type of traffic (unicast or multicast) to be transmitted.
+We now proceed to explain these selection steps in detail.
+Throughout this discussion we focus on the $\Lambda + \Lambda$ VOQ architecture; the selection steps can be adapted to other VOQ architectures with separate queues for unicast and multicast traffic in a straightforward fashion.
+In Fig. 5 we illustrate the dual step buffer selection.
+As illustrated in the figure there are two possible permutations for executing the buffer selection steps.
+We refer to the sequence LQ-C selection followed by UC/MC selection as channel priority policy, as it gives priority to selecting the wavelength channel for transmission.
+On the other hand, we refer to the sequence UC/MC selection followed by LQ-C selection as traffic priority policy, as it gives priority to selecting the type of traffic (unicast or multicast) to be transmitted.

 For the formal definition of the LQ-C selection we initially focus on the channel priority policy.
 We let β_i^u , $i = 1, ..., \Lambda$, denote the occupancy of unicast buffer i.
 Note that this occupancy is equal to the number of packets stored in this buffer.
 Similarly, we let β_i^m denote the occupancy of multicast buffer i storing multicast packet copies destined to nodes that receive on channel i.
-This occupancy is weighted by the fanout of the multicast packet copies stored in the buffer; i.e., it is equal to the sum of the fanouts of the stored packets.
-We let $\beta_i = \beta_i^u + \beta_i^m$, $i = 1 ... \Lambda$, denote the total buffer occupancy (backlog) for wavelength channel i.
+This occupancy is weighted by the fanout of the multicast packet copies stored in the buffer, i.e., it is equal to the sum of the fanouts of the stored packets.
+We let $\beta_i = \beta_i^u + \beta_i^m$, $i = 1...\Lambda$, denote the total buffer occupancy (backlog) for wavelength channel i.
 Among the channels with a free slot, the LQ-C selection chooses the channel with the largest backlog for transmission.
 Unless either the unicast buffer or the multicast buffer for the chosen channel is empty, the UC/MC selection (as detailed shortly) is then invoked to determine whether to transmit a unicast packet or a multicast packet copy.